-Have your drug prescriptions filled before you go home.
-It is very important that you take your drugs the way your provider told you to.
-DO NOT take any other drugs or herbal supplements without asking your provider first if they are safe for you.
+Have your prescriptions filled before you go home.
+It is very important that you take your medicines the way your provider told you to.
+Do not take any other medicines or herbal supplements without asking your provider first if they are safe for you.

 The medicines below are given to most people after they have had a heart attack.
 Sometimes there is a reason they may not be safe to take, though.
 These medicines help prevent another heart attack.
 Talk with your provider if you are not already on any of these medicines:

-- Antiplatelets drugs (blood thinners), such as aspirin, clopidogrel (Plavix), warfarin (Coumadin), prasugrel (Efient), or ticagrelor (Brilinta) to help keep your blood from clotting.
+- Antiplatelets medicines (blood thinners), such as aspirin, clopidogrel (Plavix), warfarin (Coumadin), prasugrel (Efient), or ticagrelor (Brilinta) to help keep your blood from clotting.

 - Beta-blockers and ACE inhibitor medicines to help protect your heart.